-Spring training is here and its time to start gearing up for the baseball season.
+Baseball season is here.
 Did you know that Little League and adolescent throwers are as susceptible to many of the same stresses on their arms as adult players?
 Often, injuries that develop at a young age may become more serious as the player becomes older.
 However, certain precautions can be taken to prevent or minimize injuries.
-Mickey Levinson, Physical Therapist, offers the following are guidelines that parents and coaches should follow with this goal in mind:
+Mickey Levinson, Physical Therapist, offers the following guidelines that parents and coaches should follow with this goal in mind:

-2. Prevent young pitchers from throwing curveballs or sliders in games until their elbow and shoulder growth plates have closed.
+2. Prevent young pitchers from throwing curveballs and sliders until they are physically mature or their shoulder and elbow growth plates are closed.

 3. Learn to throw a changeup as an effective alternative